Breaking Out (film)

-Breaking out (Swedish title: Vägen ut) is a Swedish drama/comedy film from 1999, starring Björn Kjellman, Shanti Roney, Peter Haber, Viveka Seldahl and Michael Nyqvist.
+Breaking Out (Swedish title: Vägen ut) is a 1999 Swedish comedy-drama film directed by Daniel Lind Lagerlöf.

-Story
+Plot

 The film is about stage actor Reine who quits his job because he is tired of his boss messing people around.
 He takes a job at the Kumla Prison in hope that he can set up a play acted by the prisoners.
 The prisoners are not very interested until five of them realize that if they agree to do the play, they can escape while at a theatre.
 As the plot evolves, the actors are to various degrees forced to weigh this to their strengthening desire to do the play.